-Charities have contributed a great deal to life in this country we love - Aotearoa, New Zealand.
-A lot of that work is in the community among the poor and disadvantaged and goes unacknowledged and unknown today.
+Charities contribute a great deal to life in this country we love - Aotearoa, New Zealand.
+A lot of that work is in the community among the poor and disadvantaged and goes unacknowledged, with many New Zealanders unaware of it.

 This handbook is one example of our "Impact Initiative" which aims to help start-ups and existing charities alike.
 Accordingly, the handbook is split into several key sections.
 We look first at the key legal decisions and considerations that need to be made when starting a charity, consider relevant aspects in the day to day operation of an established charity, look at contentious issues and consider the future.
-Of course, even some long established charities may need to consider their own legal structure again (particularly if they start new initiatives) and consider if it is still the best model today.
+It is good practice for even long established charities to consider their legal structure again from time to time (particularly if they start new initiatives), to ensure the structure is still the best one for its purpose.
 We have also included a section on social enterprise, which is a different concept on the role of trading business as a means to help advance good in the world.

 As part of our impact initiative to empower people doing good, we have many other free resources that you may find helpful at www.parryfield.com.
-A unique offering is also seeds, a podcast about purpose with interviews of more than 180 charities, not for profits and social enterprises.
+A unique offering is also seeds, a podcast about purpose with interviews of more than 330 charities, not for profits and social enterprises.
 In addition, we have released the free eBooks 'Social Enterprises in New Zealand: A Legal Handbook.' and 'Churches in Aotearoa New Zealand: A Legal Handbook.'